Dynamic Http Server Tutorial

-This tutorial demonstrates the simplicity in creating dynamic content for a web application.
-This will illustrate the following:
+This tutorial demonstrates the simplicity in rendering dynamic content for a WoOF web application.

 The example used in this tutorial is the following simple dynamic page to show the current time and the listing of System properties: